oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
 * `infrastructure_type` - The infrastructure type this resource belongs to.
+* `is_access_control_enabled` - Indicates if the database-level access control is enabled.
+If disabled, database access is defined by the network security rules.
+If enabled, database access is restricted to the IP addresses defined by the rules specified with the `whitelistedIps` property.
+While specifying `whitelistedIps` rules is optional, if database-level access control is enabled and no rules are specified, the database will become inaccessible.
+The rules can be added later using the `UpdateAutonomousDatabase` API operation or edit option in console.
+When creating a database clone, the desired access control setting should be specified.
+By default, database-level access control will be disabled for the clone.

+	This property is applicable only to Autonomous Databases on the Exadata Cloud@Customer platform.
 * `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 * `is_data_guard_enabled` - Indicates whether the Autonomous Database has Data Guard enabled.
 * `is_dedicated` - True if the database uses [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm).